vpinna80/VTL/README.md

 If you want to use a different version of the
 [SDMX connectors](https://github.com/amattioc/SDMX.git) dependency, change the relative property value.
 The current default version is 2.3.3.
+[Check here](https://search.maven.org/artifact/it.bancaditalia.oss/sdmx) the available maven releases.

 ## Project Status